zypersploit/backdoorgenerator/README.md

 ## **Disclaimer:**

-- This tool is for educational and research purposes only.
+- This tool is for educational purposes only.
 - Unauthorized use of backdoors is illegal and unethical.
 - Always get written permission before running penetration testing tools on any system.